mrjwf/TutorialMod/README.md

 It is a "starter" for the tutorial mod.

+## Potential Pitfalls

+1. Set your `JAVA_HOME` environment variable correctly to the proper JDK.
+(NOT JRE).
+It has to be version 8, though either Oracle 8 or OpenJDK 8 both seem to work.
+Java 8 it s quite old but this is what minecraft wants.
+For windows, this might be `C:\Program Files\ Java\jdk1.8.xxxxx`  (fill in the blanks) For Linux, try `/usr/lib/jvm/java-8-openjdk-amd64/`

+2. You MUST run the included `gradlew` because other versions (installations of `gradlew`) **DO NOT WORK**.
+IntelliJ may try to use its own gradle builder which may be the source of the problem.

+3. You MUST run `gradlew genIntellijRuns` from the command line.
+Probably best to run it first thing before you even open it up in intelliJ.

+4. You should also run `gradlew --refresh-dependencies` .
+Poblems like missing Apache Logger should probably be solvable by running this command.

 ## Source installation information for modders

 This code follows the Minecraft Forge installation methodology.
 It will apply